Skip to content

 21. Drive through Llogara Pass

-The Llogara pass, also known as the coast roadway, winds through the park, providing a thrilling drive with panoramic views of the stunning natural beauty and the Ionian Sea.
+The Llogara pass, known as the coast roadway, winds through the park, providing a thrilling drive with panoramic views of the stunning natural beauty and the Ionian Sea.
 The road stretches for about 23 km with a maximum elevation of 1043 meters above sea level.

 22. Visit Rozafa Castle near Skhoder